opensearch-project/documentation-website/_observing-your-data/query-insights/grouping-top-n-queries.md

 `top_queries` | Array | The list of top query groups.
 `top_queries.timestamp` | Integer          | The execution timestamp for the first query in the query group.
 `top_queries.source` | Object           | The first query in the query group.
 `top_queries.phase_latency_map` | Object           | The phase latency map for the first query in the query group.
-The map includes the times in milliseconds the query spent in `expand`, `query`, and `fetch` phases.
+The map includes the amount of time, in milliseconds, that the query spent in the `expand`, `query`, and `fetch` phases.
 `top_queries.total_shards` | Integer          | The number of shards on which the first query was executed.
 `top_queries.node_id` | String           | The node ID of the node that coordinated the execution of the first query in the query group.
-`top_queries.query_hashcode` | String           | The hashcode that uniquely identifies the query group.
+`top_queries.query_hashcode` | String           | The hash code that uniquely identifies the query group.
 This is essentially the hash of the [query structure](#grouping-queries-by-similarity).
-`top_queries.task_resource_usages` | Array of objects | The resource usage breakdown for the various tasks for the first query in the query group.
+`top_queries.task_resource_usages` | Array of objects | The resource usage breakdown for the various tasks belonging to the first query in the query group.
-`top_queries.indices` | Array | The indexes which the first query in the query group is searching.
+`top_queries.indices` | Array | The indexes searched by the first query in the query group.
 `top_queries.labels` | Object           | Used to label the top query.
 `top_queries.search_type` | String           | The search request execution type (`query_then_fetch` or `dfs_query_then_fetch`).
 For more information, see the `search_type` parameter in the [Search API documentation]({{site.url}}{{site.baseurl}}/api-reference/search/#url-parameters).
 `top_queries.measurements` | Object           | The aggregate measurements for the query group.